tcsgit/hello/Readme.md

 kubectl apply -f k8s-hello-deployment-version.yaml
 ```

-Optionally, you can use Jenkinsfile s to create CI/CD pipeline for OnPrem Kubernetes and GCP GKE
+Optionally, you can use Jenkinsfile s to create CI/CD pipeline for OnPrem Kubernetes or Google GKE